Best Bitcoin ETF in 2026: Which One Should You Buy?

 Calculate exact fee drag for your investment amount and horizon with our performance calculator.
 For the full mathematical deep-dive, read our IBIT expense ratio and fee drag analysis.

-If GBTC charges 1.50% — six to ten times what competitors charge — why does it still hold over $11 billion in assets and roughly 158,000 BTC?
+If GBTC charges 1.50% — six to ten times what competitors charge — why does it still hold roughly $8 billion in assets and roughly 139,000 BTC?

 The answer is structural inertia, not investor preference.